-Management believes that the cash on hand, cash proceeds from the Class C issuance, and additional cash from the Business Combination will be sufficient to fund the Company's operating and capital needs for at least the next 12 months.
+Management believes that the cash on hand, operating cash flows, and availability under PNC Facility will be sufficient to fund the Company's operating and capital needs for at least the next 12 months.
 The Company's actual results may vary due to, and its future capital requirements will depend on, many factors, including its organic growth rate and the timing and extent of acquisitions of new clinics and expansion into new markets.
 The Company may in the future enter into arrangements to acquire or invest in complementary businesses.
 The Company could use its available capital resources sooner than management currently expects.
 The Company may be required to seek additional equity or debt financing.